tamelabe/PostgreSQL_bootcamp/README.md

 | **Allowed**                               |                                                                                                                          |
 | Language                        | ANSI SQL                                                                                              |

-Please write a SQL statement to see restaurants are grouping by visits and by orders and joined with each other by using restraunt name.
+Please write a SQL statement to see restaurants are grouping by visits and by orders and joined with each other by using restaurant name.
 You can use internal SQLs from Exercise 02 (restaurants by visits and by orders) without limitations of amount of rows.

-Additioanlly, please add the next rules.
+Additionally, please add the next rules.
 - calculate a sum of orders and visits for corresponding pizzeria (be aware, not all pizzeria keys are presented in both tables).
 - sort results by `total_count` column in descending mode and by `name` in ascending mode.
 Take a look at the data sample below.